ahstat/ahstat.github.io/_posts/2021-05-11-Divisibility-of-the-exponential-distribution.md

 For the special case where all $$\alpha_j$$ are equal, this corresponds to the problem of *infinite divisibility* of the exponential distribution, and in this case $$X_1$$ follows $$\text{Gamma}(1/N, 1/\alpha_1)$$, a gamma variable with shape $$1/N$$ and scale $$1/\alpha_1$$ (in particular when $$N=1$$, we have $$X_1 \sim \text{Exp}(\alpha_1) = \text{Gamma}(1, 1/\alpha_1)$$).

-We are willing to extend this divisibility property and give methods to derive the density distribution of $$X_1$$ along with a way to generate it.
+We are willing to extend this divisibility property by deriving the characteristic function of $$X_1$$ before inversing it numerically to retrieve the density.
+Some visualizations are provided.

 First, the characteristic function $$\varphi$$ of $$X_1$$ is given, for $$\vert t \vert \leq \max \alpha_j$$, by: